cardano-foundation/CIPs/CIP-XXXX/README.md

 #### Reference to a role signing key

 Each role can optionally be used to sign data.
-If the role is intended to sign data, the key it uses to sign must be declared in this field.
+If the role is intended to sign data, the key it uses to sign **MUST** be declared in this field.
 This is a reference to either a registered certificate for the identity posting the registration, or one of the defined simple public keys.

 A dApp can define is roles allow the use of certificates, or simple public keys, or both.

+Role 0 Key Requirements:
-Role 0 MUST have a signing key, and it must be a certificate.
+- Role 0 **MUST** have a signing key, and it **MUST** be a certificate.
-Simple keys can not be used for signing against Role 0.
+- Simple keys can not be used for signing against Role 0.

-The reason for this is the Role 0 certificate MUST include a reference to the on-chain identity/s to be bound to the registration.
+The reason for this is the Role 0 certificate **MUST** include a reference to the on-chain identity/s to be bound to the registration.
 Simple public keys can not contain this reference, which is why they are not permissible for Role 0 keys.

 A reference to a key/certificate can be a cert in the same registration, or any previous registration.